Mario730/bobdauber/README.md

 ## Todo:

-- mobile design

-- home page cycle image,
+- home page carousel
-    - feed of new posts

-- ask about vertical/horizontal images, cover images should all be same orientation
+- cover images should all be same orientation

+- lightbox / photoswipe

+- make "about" page editable
+    - make image caption own field!

+- add price field to posts
+    display on post page, not in gallery

+- set up email with the domain